michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 https://cs341.cs.illinois.edu/coursebook/Signals

-In UNIX-like operating systems, signals are a form of asynchronous notification sent to a process.
+Linux signal, that allows processes and the kernel to interrupt other processes In UNIX-like operating systems, signals are a form of asynchronous notification sent to a process.

 A signal is a small message that notifies a process that an event of some type has occurred in the system.